 - Graduates: The last day of enrollment in the semester in which program requirements are completed, OR the date the thesis or dissertation is filed with the Graduate Division.
 Speak with a BIO adviser if you have a job offer beginning before the last day of the semester.
 Graduate students who only have a dissertation/thesis remaining may be eligible to begin their post-completion OPT before filing.

-Note: If you are applying for OPT after your expected program completion date, you must submit your OPT application to USCIS before making any exit from the US.
-If you exit the U.S. after your program completion (without applying for OPT), you will be ineligible to return to the U.S. in F-1 status and apply for OPT.
+Note: If you are applying for OPT after your expected program completion date, you must submit your OPT application to USCIS before making any exit from the United States.
+If you exit the United States after your program completion without applying for OPT, you will be ineligible to return in F-1 status to apply for OPT.

 How to Apply

 Step 1.
-Review the OPT Tutorial [pdf] on the left for a complete overview of the process.
+Review the OPT tutorial [pdf] for a complete overview of the process.
 This is required and very important.
 Failure to fully review the tutorial may result in application errors and cause OPT denials or violations of F-1 status.

 - Credit/Debit Card: Click here to make your payment online via our secure portal.
 You must print your receipt/proof of payment and attach it to your OPT I-20 Request form (see Step 3).

 Step 4.
-Advisers at Berkeley International Office will review your request form and OPT eligibility, If eligible, you will be issued a new I-20 with the OPT Recommendation notated on page 2.
+Advisers at Berkeley International Office will review your request form and OPT eligibility.
+If eligible, you will be issued a new I-20 with the OPT Recommendation notated on page 2.
 This takes 3 business days.
-While you wait, prepare your OPT Application documents as instructed in the OPT Tutorial [pdf] on the left.
+While you wait, prepare your OPT application documents as instructed in the OPT tutorial [pdf].

 Step 5.
 You may pick up your new OPT I-20 at Berkeley International Office in 3 business days after submitting your application.
 (You will NOT receive any email notification to pick up the I-20 unless there is a delay).